Snipex T-Rex

 The Snipex T-Rex is a single-shot anti-materiel rifle chambered for the 14.5×114mm cartridge and manufactured by XADO-Holding Ltd., Kharkiv, Ukraine.

 Design

-The T-Rex is a bullpup bolt-action rifle.
+The T-Rex is a bolt-action rifle.
 During loading, the cartridge is inserted into the breech opening with the bolt open.
 Barrel locking is achieved through a rotating bolt.
 The floating barrel is in free recoil when the bullet flies out.
 Recoil is suppressed due to the muzzle brake, the effect of a recoil isolator, an elastic multilayer shoulder pad, and a balanced weight.

 The rifle is suitable for shooting resting both on the right and left shoulders.
 It has a height-adjustable cheek rest that can be installed on the right or on the left side.
 The rifle has a bipod and an adjustable rear support, which allows for adjustment to the shooter's needs.

 The rifle has a Picatinny rail with 50 MOA gradient, on which various sighting devices can be mounted.